Rustam200391/threeGrowth/README.md

-New app about how to calculate time for building home
+New app about how to calculate time for building home.
 # threeGrowth

 my selfwrite app with typescript